evolvingweb/puppet-apt/README.md

 * `apt`: Main class, provides common resources and options.
 Allows Puppet to manage your system's sources.list file and sources.list.d directory.
 By default, it will purge any existing content it finds that wasn't declared with Puppet.

+  * `apt::backports`: This class adds the necessary components to get backports for Ubuntu and Debian.
+The release name defaults to "$lsbdistcodename-backports".
+Setting this manually can cause undefined and potentially serious behavior.

+    By default, this class drops a pin-file for backports, pinning it to a priority of 200.
+This is lower than the normal Debian archive, which gets a priority of 500 to ensure that packages with `ensure => latest` don't get magically upgraded from backports without your explicit permission.

+      If you raise the priority through the `pin` parameter to 500---identical to the rest of the Debian mirrors---normal policy goes into effect, and Apt installs or upgrades to the newest version.
+This means that if a package is available from backports, it and its dependencies are pulled in from backports unless you explicitly set the `ensure` attribute of the `package` resource to `installed`/`present` or a specific version.

 * `apt::params`: Sets defaults for the apt module parameters.

 * `apt::update`: Runs `apt-get update`, updating the list of available packages and their versions without installing or upgrading any packages.
 The update runs on the first Puppet run after you include the class, then whenever `notify  => Exec['apt_update']` occurs; i.e., whenever config files get updated or other relevant changes occur.
 If you set `update['frequency']` to `'always'`, the update runs on every Puppet run.